ory/docs/docs/ecosystem/sqa.md

 each running instance is identified using an unique identifier which is set every time the service starts.
 The identifier is a Universally Unique Identifier (V4) and is thus a cryptographically safe random string.
-Identification is triggered when we are confident that the instance is not a test instance (e.g. one of the tutorials or a local installation).
+Identification is triggered when we're confident that the instance isn't a test instance (e.g. one of the tutorials or a local installation).

 We collect the following system metrics: